-Cranbrook School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures.

-- All staff (including temporary staff and volunteers) will be given a paper copy of part 1 and/or Annex A of KCSIE 2022 as appropriate and access to a copy of this policy which can be found on the school website as well as in Sharepoint under policies. - All staff and visitors are also provided with a safeguarding in school summary leaflet with contact details of the safeguarding team in school and KCC contact numbers. - Parents/carers can obtain a copy of the School Child Protection and Safeguarding Policy and other related policies on request.
+- Cranbrook School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - All staff (including temporary staff and volunteers) will be given a paper copy of part 1 and Annex A of KCSIE 2023 as appropriate.
+They will also have access to a digital copy of this policy and KCSIE 2023, which can be found on the school website, on MyConcern, and in SharePoint under policies. - All staff and visitors are also provided with a child protection in school summary leaflet with contact details of the safeguarding team in school and KCC contact numbers. - Parents/carers can obtain a copy of the School Child Protection and Safeguarding Policy and other related policies on request.
 Additionally, our policies can be viewed via the school website www.cranbrookschool.co.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Head will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual student situations or identifying features of families as part of their oversight responsibility.